neolink3891/NeoLogger/docs/neologger.md

 #### 5.1 - Table Title

-Tables created with NeoLogger's Table class can show a Title, use the method _set_title_ to provide it.
+Tables created with NeoLogger's Table class can show a Title, use the method _set_title_ to provide it before calling the _render_ method.
 The title will be converted to upper case with a different colour.

 ```
 table.set_title("Last month sales report.")